nayoung-choi/nayoung-choi.github.io/index.md

 # Nayoung Choi

 <div style="width: 90%; float: left; margin: 0px auto;">
     Hello 🤝, I am a second-year Ph.D. student at <a href="https://computerscience.emory.edu/index.html" target="_blank">Emory CS</a>, advised by <a href="https://www.emorynlp.org/faculty/jinho-choi" target="_blank">Jinho Choi</a> at <a href="https://www.emorynlp.org/" target="_blank">Emory NLP</a> (Atlanta, Georgia, USA).
-I have an academic background in Information Science (B.A.), Data Science (M.S.), and Computer Science (Ph.D. in progress), along with three years of industry experience as an AI/ML engineer at <a href="https://navercorp.com/" target="_blank">NAVER</a>, one of South Korea’s largest tech companies, where I worked in the Search & Recommendation team.
+I have an academic background in Information Science (B.A.), Data Science (M.S.), and Computer Science (Ph.D. in progress), along with industry experience as an AI/ML engineer at <a href="https://navercorp.com/" target="_blank">NAVER</a>, one of South Korea’s largest tech companies, where I worked in the Search & Recommendation team.
 My specialties lie in Natural Language Processing, Information Retrieval, and Conversational AI.
 </div>

 <div style="width: 100%; float: left; margin: 0px auto;">